Marc Chesley is a problem solver. He believes in helping entrepreneurs succeed through the use of technology.

 As a self-described geek, Marc is an attorney and loves to play and collect guitars.
-His office looks like a mix between a professional sound studio and technology play lab.
+His office looks like a mix between a professional sound studio and a technology play lab.

 Marc is the former CEO of Lavu, the leading iPad point-of-sale platform for successful restaurants.

 Marc also serves as a mentor and coach.
 His goal is to build leaders.
 His method is to get people uncomfortable because only at that point can you reach your potential to change yourself and the world.